-your top headlines.
-In domestic news, the House Judiciary Committee has passed the Anti-Lynching bill in a 2 to 1 vote, marking the second item achieved by president Truman from his promised civil rights agenda. ...
-In local news, local police report that the condition of the subway attendant assaulted without warning on Tuesday has been upgraded to stable condition.
+...
+You are listening to WABC radio in New York City.
+These are your top headlines.
+In domestic news, the House Judiciary Committee has passed the Anti-Lynching bill in a 2 to 1 vote, marking the second item achieved by president Truman from his promised civil rights agenda.

+...In local news, Beth Israel doctors revealed that the condition of the subway attendant assaulted without warning on Tuesday has been upgraded to stable condition.
 His attacker remains unidentified and at large.
 A subway spokesman has advised subway riders to exercise caution and be aware of their surroundings..
 And in what police are saying is an unrelated attack, a man was murdered last night in central park near the Engineer's Gate.

 ...And now a word from our sponsors...
-When you absolutely positively have to get there on time: A1 Carriage and Cab - the safe and civilized way to travel...
+When you absolutely positively have to get there on time: A1 Carriage and Cab -- the safe and civilized way to travel...